klembot/chapbook/guide/src/customization/dark-theme.md

 theme is, or the browser the player is using doesn't make this information available to web pages, then it will use the light theme.

-Chapbook also shows a link labeled "Switch Theme" in the footer of the story that allow players to swap between light and dark themes.
+Chapbook also shows a link labeled **Switch Theme** in the footer of the story that allow players to swap between light and dark themes.
 This setting, like other [state](../state/), is remembered across play sessions.

+The light theme can also be considered the default theme.
+When the dark theme is active, Chapbook uses the light theme for any styles not defined by the dark theme.
+Typically, dark themes vary only in colors from light themes, so you do not need to set some styles twice, like fonts.

 All of this behavior may be customized.